ejpsoil/soildata-assimilation-guidance/docs/tools/pygeometa.md

 Idea of this approach is to manually capture as little metadata as needed for a file, auto derive as much as possible from the spatial file itself (format, extent, crs) and merge with higher level metadata to capture generic aspects (contact details, usage constraints, etc.)

-we've prepared a docker image including python scripts to work efficiently with pygeometa
+we've prepared a docker image including Python scripts to work efficiently with pygeometa

 ```
 docker run /isric/